Goldside543/goldspace/README.md

 ![Drawing](https://github.com/user-attachments/assets/341a14bd-a23a-4742-ac67-bb30a29c6892)

 # Goldspace
-Crappy kernel I'm making.
+Crappy Unix-like kernel I'm making.
 We've got the bootloader, the kernel, the linker script, the Gash shell, the Makefile...
 It's practically better than Linux.
 # Gash
 Now onto the shell, Gash.
 Gash is a portmanteau of "Gold" and "Bash", and is designed specifically for Goldspace.
 How the hell do I give it input, you ask?
 Well, the core of the kernel has a keyboard driver inside of it!